tardisfromtornspace/Bridge-Commander/Documentation/Protowarp,Spore Drive,ME tech, BorgAIFix, GCNWarp&EWarpFix+Protostar+ModCrossfield README.txt

 == Changelog ==
+0.6.6 - Updates:
+  * Updated AlternateSubModelsFTL to 0.87 to support new "Disable Percentage" parameter option.
+  * Modified NormandySR2 and AllianceNormandySR2 hardpoitns to reflect this change - now the Thanix cannon hardpoint is disabled by default and only activates when red alert is issued.
 0.6.5 - Updates:
   * Created new trail script for projectiles with better customization but still similar to LJ's in regards to naming to allow backwards compatibility.
 Do not forget to install scripts.Tactical.Projectiles.trails.OriBeam now to have these working.
 0.6.4 - Updates: